-You’ve learned about the signs of a stroke — sudden difficulty speaking, seeing, walking, and numbness or weakness on one side of the body.
-These are all dramatic and obvious signs to catch, enabling you to get the help you need quickly.
+You’re probably familiar with common stroke symptoms—difficulty speaking, seeing, walking, and numbness on one side of the body.
+These are all obvious signs, enabling you to quickly get the help you need.

 However, it’s possible to have a stroke and not even know it or remember it happening.
 Silent cerebral infarction (SCI) is a “silent stroke” that causes brain damage and often leads to a more severe stroke down the road, possibly within the next year.

-Most people won’t know for sure that they’ve had a silent stroke without an MRI or CT scan picking up on affected small blood vessels, changes in white matter, or lesions.
+Most people won’t know for sure they’ve had a silent stroke.
+They would only know through an MRI or CT scan, which shows affected small blood vessels, changes in white matter, or lesions.

-Here are 10 signs of a silent stroke you or a loved one may experience suddenly but mildly, and which may last a couple of hours, a few days, or long-term:
+Here are the 10 signs of a silent stroke you or a loved one may experience.
+These may last a couple of hours, a few days, or long-term.